BIM September 24, 2025

 Pricing (at the time of writing):

-• ArchiCAD’s commercial license can be purchased in three different forms:
+• ArchiCAD’s commercial license is available in three different forms:

 • ArchiCAD$225+ per month (before tax) – the basic version of ArchiCAD